 Power supply

-A 10 mAh 10C LiPo battery cell was chosen as a power supply.
-Small neodymium magnets were attached to the battery and the control board, so that the battery could be easily attached and detached.
+A 10 mAh 10C LiPo battery cell (microflierradio.com) was chosen as a power supply.
+Small cylindrical neodymium magnets (0.5×1 mm; 3 mg each) were attached to the battery and the control board, so that the battery could be easily attached and detached.
 The magnets also prevented from connecting the battery with the opposite polarity.
+The magnets were first glued on the soldering pad of the circuit board and the LiPo terminals using a drop of silver-based conductive glue (Electon 40AC; Amepox Microelectronics) between the magnet and the substrate.
+Then a drop of non-conductive epoxy adhesive was used to support the magnets from their sides.

 Brakes

-Directional locomotion was achieved by the use of miniature brushes placed under the robot and directed to an appropriate direction.
-The robot touches the ground only via the brushes at all times.
-By placing the robot on a surface with an appropriate roughness, the brushes act as a brake, blocking the sliding motion in one direction.
+Directional locomotion was achieved by the use of miniature bristles placed under the robot and directed to an appropriate direction.
+The robot touches the ground only via the bristles at all times.
+By placing the robot on a surface with an appropriate roughness, the bristles act as a brake, blocking the sliding motion in one direction.
+The miniature bristles were prepared by lamination of suitably-chosen fibers between polyethylene terephthalate-aluminum laminate foil.

 Clamping and terminals

-The corrosive nature of the ionic liquid electrolyte demands for terminal materials of high electrochemical stability. this , terminals made of solid gold sheet.
-Appropriate pressure was achieved by clamp made of balsa wood.
+The corrosive nature of the ionic liquid electrolyte demands for terminal materials of high electrochemical stability.
+For this reason, the terminals were made of solid gold sheet.
+Appropriate contact pressure was achieved by clamps made of balsa wood.

 Calculation of apparent bending stiffness